Zaphod's Guide to Safely Consuming PGGB Plus

 • DSD: Since DSD is a single bit stream, bit depth options are not available and that is normal.

-4. Noise shaping/Modulators: Noise shapers and modulators help attain high small signal accuracy in the audible range by minimizing quantization noise.
+7. Noise shaping/Modulators: Noise shapers and modulators help attain high small signal accuracy in the audible range by minimizing quantization noise.
 Removal of quantization noise results in a very lifelike sound by retaining higher precision in the audible range.
-Depending on the the output type (PCM or DSD), you can choose between noise shapers or DSD modulators.
+Depending on the output type (PCM or DSD), you can choose between noise shapers or DSD modulators.

 • Adaptive DSD Modulator: There are a choice of 3 DSD modulators (9th, 7th and 5th order).
 The 9th order modulator is available only DSD rates 512 and 1024.
 The higher order modulators have lower noise floor in the audible range compared to the lower order modulators for the same rate, but the higher order modulators will take slightly longer to process.
 The modulators are rate adaptive, i.e. optimized for a given rate to achieve the lowest quantization noise in the audible range while keeping the slope of the noise shaper gentle.
 It is recommended to choose the highest order modulator available for the output DSD rate.
 In the rare occasion of an audible noise when using higher order modulator, you may choose a lower order modulator.